 Park Avenue Reconstruction is currently at this stage

 Park Avenue, between Neil Street and Randolph Street, is undergoing final design.
 This will consist of material selection for surfaces, lighting, furnishings (i.e. benches and landscaping islands), and tree species and locations.
-This phase of design should conclude in the winter or spring of 2024/2025 before moving into construction engineering and soliciting a bid for construction in spring 2025.
+This phase of design should conclude in the winter or spring of 2024/2025 before moving into construction engineering and soliciting a bid for construction in spring 2026.
+City staff are currently working to identify additional funding sources for full construction.

 this is an upcoming stage for Park Avenue Reconstruction